Are you tired of hiding underarm sweat stains and managing your armpit sweat day in and day out?

 - Green and black tea: Drink a glass of green tea every day to promote digestion and minimize perspiration.
 Apply black tea directly to your skin to shrink your pores.

 - Cornstarch and baking soda: Both of these ingredients absorb water naturally.
 Mix two parts cornstarch and three parts baking soda to create a natural antiperspirant deodorant powder.

-- Potatoes: Potatoes are high in potassium and very absorbent.
-Eating them can help regulate your body temperature.
-Rubbing a raw slice of potato on your armpits every day can help you feel drier.
+- Potatoes: Eat potatoes, which are high in potassium and very absorbent.
+Or, rub a raw slice of potato on your armpits every day to feel drier.

 - Lemon: Lemons contain citric acid which constricts sweat glands and lessens perspiration.

-If your underarms sweat excessively without warning, you may have a medical condition known as axillary hyperhidrosis.
-If you’ve tried everything to prevent armpit sweat with no success, talk to your doctor about prescription drugs to prevent sweating:
+If your underarms sweat excessively without warning, you may have axillary hyperhidrosis.
+If you’ve tried everything to stop armpit sweat with no success, talk to your doctor or dermatologist.
+They can prescribe prescription drugs to prevent armpit sweating, such as: